prio-data/FEWSNet_to_PG/README.md

 Details:
 IPC3.1 represents the latest iteration, with enhanced methodologies for acute food insecurity, chronic food insecurity, and malnutrition assessments.
 It has been widely adopted for recent analyses, with data available primarily from 2019 onward.

+#### Resources for understanding the FEWSNet to PG translation
+- Docs/EDA/<process>

+#### Instructions for ingesting to VIEWSER:

+run for all countries + all dates -- will iterate over IPC20, IPC30, and IPC31

+There is not expected to be any overlap between these, but if so, the updated classification will take priority.

+#### How to contribute:

+most revisions or new contributions are expected to be situated within the usere_defined_process function.

+#### Dictionary of resources -- responding to basic questions

+1. How was population constructed
+- consult access poplation resource.py and cumulative population attribution.py